 There are a variety of technologies available for monitors to be used for ECDIS display.
 Different technologies have different methods to control colour, contrast and brightness, but some basic rules apply for all of them.

-Effect of controls.
+Effect of controls

 The contrast control of a display generally shortens or extends the range of luminance available, making the display appear darker or brighter.